Book Now

 The Bwindi Massacre - Tragic Attack in Bwindi Impenetrable National Park

 The Bwindi Massacre was a tragic terror attack that took place in Bwindi Impenetrable National Park.
 Rwandan rebels attacked foreign tourists during a gorilla trekking expedition.
+This event shocked the tourism world and affected travel to the area.

 The attackers, dressed in rags, began their assault by raiding campsites.
 They killed four Ugandan game staff, including a game warden and three park rangers.
-During the same week, soldiers later killed four of the rebels in a pursuit through the forest.
+During the same week, soldiers later killed four of the rebels during a pursuit through the forest.

-Among the victims were Rob Hanbner, 48, and his wife Miller, 42, a couple from Hillsboro, Oregon, who had been linked to the famous film “Gorillas in the Mist.”
+Among the victims were Rob Hanbner, 48, and his wife Miller, 42, a couple from Hillsboro, Oregon, who had been linked to the film “Gorillas in the Mist.”

 Gorilla Safari Booking Form